Leftyx/NamedEntityRecognizer/README.md

 To export a Hugging Face model to ONNX you can follow the [instructions](https://huggingface.co/docs/optimum/exporters/onnx/usage_guides/export_a_model#exporting-a-model-to-onnx-using-the-cli) provided by Hugging Face or:

-Install Python
+- Install Python

-run these scripts:
+- Run these scripts:

 ```shell